AlecAivazis/bwl/supressionRoom.md

 Notes:

-- If there are two dragons being pulled, someone else can pull one off of the hunter who then feings, resetting only one of them.
+- If there are two dragons being pulled, someone else can pull one off of the hunter who then feigns, resetting only one of them.
 - DO NOT dps the whelps until the raid leader calls for it.
 - All stacks have to be super tight in this room.
 The entire group of 40 should look like one person.
 - If your raid get frusterated, apparently hunters [can kite](https://www.youtube.com/watch?v=7bNyXFhTUjU) the mobs